devnich/python-programming/README.md

 ## But!
 Strings are immutable

-1. Can\'t change a string in place
+1. Can't change a string in place

     ``` python
     element[0] = 'C'